Information on the three types of emissions data we report on and its purposes.

 Forestry and other land-use emissions are included in New Zealand’s national greenhouse gas inventory under a category called ‘land use, land-use change and forestry’ (LULUCF).
 While under the LULUCF category we report on the changes in carbon stored in all of our land area, most of the impact from LULUCF in New Zealand is due to forests.

 - trees can both remove carbon dioxide from the atmosphere (as they grow) and then emit this to the atmosphere again (as/if they are cut down)

 - there are different rules for forests which existed before 1990 compared to those established after 1989.
-This distinction was created in the international accounting rules of the Kyoto Protocol (which apply until 2020) and will continue after 2020 because we have decided to use a modified version of the Kyoto rules for accounting for forestry towards our Paris target.
-The detailed explanation of this can be read here [PDF, 22.5 KB].
+This distinction was created in the international accounting rules of the Kyoto Protocol (which apply until 2020).
+We will use a modified version of the Kyoto rules for accounting for forestry towards our Paris target.
+The detailed explanation is on the NDC Registry website.

 Accounting for New Zealand’s targets (and those of other developed country signatories to the Kyoto Protocol) is often described as ‘gross-net accounting’.
-This is because the carbon budget is calculated in relation to historic gross emissions but this budget is then compared to our net target emissions.
+This is because the carbon budget is calculated in relation to historic gross emissions but then compared to our target accounting emissions.

-Using this approach ensures that the measurement of progress towards our target only considers those factors that we have control over.
-If our national targets were mistakenly assessed using net emissions from our UNFCCC reporting, our targets would appear much less ambitious than they actually are because net emissions for UNFCCC reporting are much lower than the net target emissions.
+Using this approach ensures measuring progress towards our target only considers those factors that we have control over.
+If our national targets were mistakenly assessed using net emissions from our UNFCCC reporting, our targets would appear much less ambitious than they actually are because net emissions for UNFCCC reporting are much lower than the target accounting emissions.